-- employment costs for a shared term position for someone who will develop land use planning documents and build capacity within the participating municipalities to implement the project plans (you can’t use this funding for existing positions)
+- employment costs for a shared term position that builds capacity within participating municipalities to help achieve project outcomes

-- costs for implementing the project, including professional services like legal services, land use planning and facilitation costs
+- costs for implementing project, including professional services (like legal services, land use planning and facilitation costs)

 - general feasibility studies or projects to determine if municipalities should collaborate on a project

 - employment costs of existing staff positions

 - bonuses or severance related to a term position

 - equipment and furniture purchases

 - costs of purchasing or owning buildings and land

 - facility construction